acplaza/acplaza/README.md

 using what is believed to be the same algorithm that the game uses.

 - /design/:custom-design-code
   Returns the unprocessed response from Nintendo's servers.
 Contains the raw data for the image along with its palette and creator information.
 Binary data (`resp.mData.mData`) is base64 encoded.
 - /design/:custom-design-code.tar
   Returns a tar archive containing a PNG render of each layer of the given custom design code.
+  Query parameters:
+  - `?internal`: returns the internal layers (0, 1, 2, or 3) instead of the human-friendly ones
+    (e.g. 'front', 'back', 'brim').
 - /design/:custom-design-code/:layer.png
   Returns a PNG render of the specified layer.
 - /designs/:creator-id Lists the designs posted by the given creator ID.
 Query parameters:
   - pro: true/false. whether to list the creator's Pro designs only.
 If false only normal designs will be listed.